input-output-hk/shelley-testnet/docs/stake_pool_operator_how_to.md

 Check that the scripts were downloaded into the current location by executing `ls` command into the terminal

--   Change the scripts permissions in order to be able to execute them
+-   Change the scripts permissions to be able to execute them

 ```sh
 chmod +x createStakePool.sh